ronnycoding/astro-wp-wordcamp/README.md

+README.md

+2.03 KB • 57 extracted lines

+Formatting may be inconsistent from source.
 # Astro + WordPress Starter Kit

 This project demonstrates how to use Astro with WordPress as a headless CMS, creating a fast, static site with dynamic content.